A computational model of twisted elastic ribbons: End-to-End Twisting

 A wide variety of information is accessible to us through our simulations, such as built-in x-ray vision which allows us to track the distribution of strain and stress in the sheet throughout the simulated experiment.
-These insights allow us to perform powerful analyses of the sheets' deformations, and examine details of the twisted ribbon problem which have been previously intractable through experimental or theoretical means.
-In particular, we have explored the moments immediately surrounding a buckling instability and the mechanical properties of the wrinkled state.
+These insights allow us to perform powerful analyses of the sheets' deformations, and examine details of the twisted ribbon problem which have been previously intractable through experimental means.
+In particular, we investigate the detailed evolution of the ribbon's stress distribution, wrinkling, and the contraction as it deforms and undergoes the longitudinal buckling instability at low tensions.